 Good News: Australia now has a Modern Slavery Act

-After years of advocacy from civil society groups, including Baptist World Aid and our coalition partner, STOP THE TRAFFIK, Australia now has a federal Modern Slavery Act.
+After years of advocacy from civil society groups, including Baptist World Aid and our coalition partner, Be Slavery Free (formerly Stop the Traffik), Australia now has a federal Modern Slavery Act.
 This is a welcome first step in addressing transparency and exploitation in corporate supply chains.

 The Modern Slavery Act, which became effective on 1 January 2019, requires entities that are either based, or operating, in Australia, and have an annual consolidated revenue of more than $100 million, to report annually on the risks of modern slavery in their operations and supply chains.
 This includes reporting on the risks of the worst forms of child labour.
 This annual report, known as a ‘Modern Slavery Statement’, must list the actions a company has taken to assess and address those risks, as well as gauge the quality of the company’s response.
 This statement must be approved by the company’s Board of Directors, or an equivalent, and signed by a Company Director.
 Once submitted, this statement will be made publicly available on a central repository known as the ‘Modern Slavery Statements Register’.